Ganna Smirnova: Career

 Having returned to Kyiv in 2003, Ganna established a theatre of Indian dance, Nakshatra, at T. G. Shevchenko University.
-Nakshtra theatre has been ceaselessly working for the promotion of Indian art and culture in Ukraine and a very high level of understanding between these two countries.
-Ganna was keen to make a serious cultural awareness about India in Ukraine and her past eight years have been ceaselessly dedicated for this effort.
-With the closest co-operation and help she created many firsts in this field.
-Indian Theater Nakshatra conducts lessons of Indian classical dances and yoga, organizes festivals of the Indian classical dance and music, an exhibition of painting of the Indian and Ukrainian artists, lecture- demonstrations and master classes of famous gurus, performance of students, directs students for studying Indian arts in India, carries out lectures and trainings in other cities of Ukraine.
-A brief history of Ganna work in this field is chronologically mentioned as such.
+Nakshatra theatre has been working to promote Indian art and culture in Ukraine and to foster greater understanding between the two countries.
+Ganna dedicated eight years to raising cultural awareness about India in Ukraine.
+Indian Theater Nakshatra conducts lessons of Indian classical dance and yoga, organizes festivals of Indian classical dance and music, exhibitions of paintings by Indian and Ukrainian artists, lecture demonstrations and master classes by gurus, student performances, and lectures and training in other cities of Ukraine.

 Establishment of the Nakshatra theatre in the year 2003, in the year 2004 The Indian dance drama Devadarpana was launched in the Musical theatre in Ukraine.

 On 13–15 April 2005, Ganna with the help of the embassy of India in Ukraine and the Indian community organized the first international festival of Indian classical dances named Nrityaanjali. the artists came from numerous countries and it was first of its kind in the whole of the CIS region.
 She invited more than 30 amateur groups comprising more than 200 in number to go through the lecture demonstration and workshop by these artists and scholars and witness the performances of the dancers from Russia, India, Ukraine, Sweden, the Netherlands, Singapore, France presenting the mastery of their efforts in this evening.
 The event was organized in the Kyiv National Academic Theatre of Operetta.

 In 17–19 May 2006, the second edition of the Nrityaanjali festival was organized and participants came from more than seven countries.
-The first lady of Ukraine Katherina Yuschenko as well as a galaxy of distinguished audience sat mesmerized for this great festival of India that was a marathon of three days.
-The festival that Nakshatra organized was coupled with the painting exhibition as well as the scientific seminar conducted in the T.G.
+The first lady of Ukraine Katherina Yuschenko and a distinguished audience sat for this great festival of India that ran for 3 days.
+The festival that Nakshatra organized was coupled with the painting exhibition and the scientific seminar conducted in the T.G.
 Shsevchenko national university of Ukraine.
-The great legend of Indian music Pt.
+Indian music director Pt.
 Chaurasia and Pt.
-Bhajan Sopori were kind enough to come and perform for this evening.
+Bhajan Sopori also performed.
 The event was organized in the Operetta Theatre of Kyiv.